Th0masCat/city-landscape-clock/README.md

 # City Landscape + Clock in Unity

-This is my submission for the Innorik Unity Assignment.
-Here are the key features:
+Key features:

-- I have created an orthographic scene in Unity that showcases a charming small city.
+- Orthographic scene in Unity that showcases a charming small city.
 - The entire scene rotates at a slow and soothing speed.
 - You can interact with the scene by controlling the rotation using the left mouse button.
 - The centerpiece of the city is an elegant clock placed at its heart.